The Benefits of Mandalas

 -Carl Jung-

-In addition, mandalas are a form of meditation that helps you focus your attention.
+According to a study published by the University of Lima, Perú in 2019, mandalas are a form of meditation that helps you focus your attention.
 They promote harmony.
-That’s because energies flow through their shapes and colors, transforming negative aspects into positive ones, and bringing balance to your life.
+That’s because energies flow through their shapes and colors, transforming negative aspects into positive ones and bringing balance to your life.

 It’s worth remembering that mandalas are arranged from the center outwards.
 This allows you to connect, rebuild, relate, and free yourself.
-It occurs via projection due to your selection of colors and figures.
+This occurs via projection due to your selection of colors and figures.

-Mandalas are related to creativity because they allow you to use colors and shapes freely.
-They facilitate your creative process and are a source for generating new ideas.
-Moreover, each figure and color represent unconscious aspects of the individual.
-Here are some of their meanings:
+An interesting aspect of mandalas is that they are related to creativity because they allow the use of colors and shapes with total freedom.
+In other words, they facilitate the creative process and are a source for generating new ideas.
+In addition, each figure and color represent unconscious aspects of the person.
+Some of their meanings are the following

 - Red.
 Passion, sensuality, strength, power, and aggressiveness.
 First chakra.